 The Padres also assigned right-hander Sean O'Sullivan, catcher Juan Rivera, outfielder Travis Buck and infielder Gregorio Petit to their minor league camp.

-optioned right-hander Erasmo Ramirez to Triple-A Tacoma and reassigned pitcher Jeremy Bonderman to their minor league camp.
+--The Seattle Mariners optioned right-hander Erasmo Ramirez to Triple-A Tacoma and reassigned pitcher Jeremy Bonderman to their minor league camp.
 Right-handers Brandon Maurer and Blake Beavan earned spots in the rotation.

 --Infielder Yuniesky Betancourt signed a one-year contract with the Milwaukee Brewers.
 The Philadelphia Phillies released Betancourt on Sunday after he hit .447 in 18 games in spring training.